-5.4.2 National Labour Support Tax (NLST)
+4.6.2 National Labour Support Tax (NLST)

-NLST is calculated in accordance with Law No. 19 of 2000 and the Minister of Finance Resolutions No. 24 of 2006 at %2.5 of taxable profit of the company after deducting directors' remuneration paid for the year.
+NLST is calculated in accordance with Law No. 19 of 2000 and the Minister of Finance Resolutions No. 24 of 2006 at 2.5% of taxable profit of the Company after deducting directors' remuneration paid for the year.
 As per law, income from associates and subsidiaries, cash dividends from listed companies which are subjected to NLST have to be deducted from the profit for the year.

-5.4.3 Zakat
+4.6.3 Zakat

-Contribution to Zakat is calculated at %1 of the profit of the company in accordance with the Ministry of Finance resolution No. 2007/58 effective from 10 December 2007.
+Contribution to Zakat is calculated at 1% of the profit of the Company in accordance with the Ministry of Finance resolution No. 58/2007 effective from 10 December 2007.

-5.4.4 Taxation on overseas associates
+4.6.4 Taxation on overseas associates

-Taxation on overseas associates are calculated on the basis of the tax rates applicable and prescribed according to the prevailing laws, regulations and instructions of the countries where these associates operate.
+Taxation on overseas associates is calculated on the basis of the tax rates applicable and prescribed according to the prevailing laws, regulations and instructions of the countries where these associates operate.

-5.5 Financial instruments
+4.7 Financial instruments

-5.5.1 Recognition, initial measurement and derecognition
+4.7.1 Recognition, initial measurement and derecognition

-Financial assets and financial liabilities are recognised when the company becomes a party to the contractual provisions of the financial instrument and are measured initially at fair value adjusted by transactions costs.
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the financial instrument and are measured initially at fair value adjusted by directly attributable transactions costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
+Subsequent measurement of financial assets and financial liabilities are described below.

-A financial asset (or, where applicable a part of financial asset or part of group of similar financial assets) is derecognised when:
+A financial asset (or, where applicable a part of financial asset or part of group of similar financial assets) is primarily derecognised when: